5 Innovative Performance Management Approaches

 Performance management tools allow managers and employees to track each of these aspects of performance and react in real-time.

-Objectives and Key Results tracking
+Objectives and Key Results Tracking

 Objectives and key results can be used to track progress towards a broad range of goals.
 Setting goals can help improve employee performance by keeping them focused on what matters the most.
 Tracking these goals in real-time boosts engagement and delivers a clear view of development.

+With a proper performance model, employers can set definite attainable goals.
 These goals can also be aligned with the broader aims of the organisation.
 By integrating these across existing systems, leaders can gain insights without the need for micro-management.

 Dashboards